|

 Now had Chris considered or treated me as though I were a Prop That Eats, I might have considered "suggesting" an upgrade or filing a claim with SAG, but Chris was super friendly and learned my name really quick, so I felt an upgrade should be offered from the production, not demanded from me.

-There were other scenes and coverage that didn't need us, so we hung out in holding.
+There were other scenes and coverage that didn't need everyone in the office, so we hung out in holding.

 We were brought back in for a more choreographed scene, with various people doing crosses while Patrick goes to his desk.